 Returning To The United States

-When you return to the United States from Mexico, U.S. citizens need to show a valid passport.
-If you are traveling by foot or car, you can provide a U.S. Passport card.
-This is a less expensive alternative to a full passport.
+When you fly to the United States from Mexico, U.S. citizens need to show a valid passport.
+If you are traveling on foot or by car, you can provide your passport or a U.S. Passport card.
+A passport card is a less expensive alternative to a full passport.
 But it only works for land and sea travel from Mexico, Canada, Bermuda, and the Caribbean.

 Have you taken your dog to Mexico?
-How was your experience?
+Tell us about your experience in the comments below!

 Amazon Affiliate Disclosure: GoPetFriendly.com LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for website owners to earn advertising fees by advertising and linking to amazon.com, audible.com, and any other website that may be affiliated with Amazon Service LLC Associates Program.
 As an Amazon Associate, the owner of this site earns a commission from qualifying purchases.